tmllull/game-of-life-telegram-bot/README.md

 - Users:
   - ID: Telegram user ID
   - Ecosystems created: number of ecosystems born thanks to a message from him/her
-  - Ecisystems evolved: number of ecosystems evolved thanks to a message from him/her
+  - Ecosystems evolved: number of ecosystems evolved thanks to a message from him/her
   - Ecosystems killed: number of ecosystems died thanks to a message from him/her

 - Ecosystems: